 Reached either by foot across the beach or at high tide by sea tractor, this 700 year old pub once popular with fishermen and smugglers, has wonderful views and is an atmospheric spot to stop for a pint of Pilchard Ale and a baguette.
-Owned by the Burgh Island hotel, one bar is for hotel guests only and one public.
+Owned by the Burgh Island hotel, there is also a cafe on the beach level.

 Very atmospheric tho the food is limited with sandwiches being brought down from the hotel so you can't ask, for example, for cheese and chutney without the chutney for fussy children!
 Having spent many holidays in Bigbury on Sea no visit is complete without a wander over to The Pilchard at low tide.
 Parents can sit above the beach and watch the small ones rockpooling in safety.
 Its magic!